 Frequently Asked Questions

 This course is an NBCC approved course which is good for LPCs, LACs, LCADCs, CADCs, LAFMTs and LMFTs.
-We have submitted this course for consideration of 5 contact hours through ASWB ACE.
-The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #3604, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: 06/01/2021 – 06/01/2023.
-Social workers completing this course receive 5 Clinical continuing education credits.
+The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #4945, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 05/03/2023 – 05/03/2025.
+Social workers completing this course receive 5 clinical continuing education credits.

-2) Will this workshop only be held as a webinar?
+2) Will this workshop only be held as a live, interactive webinar?